Football in Romania: Domestic football

 Many old, traditional teams in the first division have experienced financial difficulties, eventually leading to relegation and even dissolution, such as Politehnica Timișoara, Universitatea Cluj, Universitatea Craiova, Rapid București, Petrolul Ploieşti, FC Brașov, FC Argeş, Oţelul Galaţi, Ceahlăul Piatra Neamţ, Politehnica Iaşi and Pandurii Târgu Jiu.
 They were replaced by teams with less tradition in the first level of the Romanian league system, such as Botoşani, Concordia Chiajna, Dunărea Călărași, Hermannstadt Sibiu, Juventus București, Viitorul Constanța, Sepsi Sfântu Gheorghe or Voluntari.

 Dissolved traditional teams were usually re-founded by supporters' associations or by municipalities.
 The fact that they bore similar names and colors to the original teams made neutral fans call them "clones".
 Some of these teams later re-gained the record and official name of the original ones.

-The country's most successful team, Steaua București, also lost the right to use its name (and logo) and changed it to FCSB.
+The country's most successful team, Steaua București,kept the stadium and history of the team while the clone lost the right to use the name and changed it to FC FCSB.

-A number of modern stadiums have been built in the country, with the most notable examples being Arena Naţională, Cluj Arena, Ilie Oană Stadium, Stadionul Ion Oblemenco, Stadionul Tudor Vladimirescu and Stadionul Francisc von Neuman.
+A number of modern stadiums have been built in the country, with the most notable examples being Steaua StadiumGhencea, Cluj Arena, Ilie Oană Stadium, Stadionul Ion Oblemenco, Stadionul Tudor Vladimirescu and Stadionul Francisc von Neuman.